MaxMa6150/finalproject.demo/README.md

 ## Pico4ML and PY2040 connection:

-Pico4ML with LCD display will be connected with QT PY 2040 with UART with Tx/RX port.
+Inspired by anothering group in demo day, we find out that Pico4ML with LCD display will be connected with QT PY 2040 with UART with Tx/RX port.
 The design diagram is shown below:

 ![a33de4dd40d9f26efe16ebe6f541f0e](https://user-images.githubusercontent.com/114200453/205554246-17c9fd91-0dd5-495f-bbae-505ebc2ae730.jpg)

-We can use Uart with/without pio.
+We can use uart with/without pio.
 The code we will potentially edit is shown [here].